 Management’s responsibility is to never get caught by surprise, anticipate changes and always be prepared for upcoming conditions.
 Pro forma financial statements are essential tools to meet those obligations.

 Pro forma statements are versatile.
-Managers can use them to play with various “what if” scenarios.
-That might be the introduction of a new product, the acquisition of another company, the purchase of new equipment or the closing of a money-losing division.
+Managers can use them to play with various what-if scenarios.
+This might be the introduction of a new product, the acquisition of another company, the purchase of new equipment or the closing of a money-losing division.
 The objective is to examine various alternatives and determine the best course for the business.